jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     def a_dictionary():
         return {'key': 'value'}

-  and the terminal shows green again
+  and the terminal shows green again.
+It is safe to say that I cannot call :ref:`data structures`

 ----